p0nce/d-idioms/idioms/Embed a dynamic library in an executable.md

         DerelictSDL2.load(depacked);                       // Use the depacked dynlib and load its symbols.
     }

-A similar trick can be done for embedding fonts, images, etc... without ever dealing with a resource compiler.
+A similar trick can be done for embedding fonts, images, etc... without dealing with a resource compiler.